umbraco-community/awesome-umbraco/README.md

 * [Config Tree](https://our.umbraco.org/projects/developer-tools/config-tree) - Edit `*.config` files within the back-office.
 * [Robots.txt editor](https://our.umbraco.org/projects/developer-tools/robotstxt-editor) - Edit robots.txt from within the back-office.
 * [UI-O-Matic](https://our.umbraco.org/projects/developer-tools/ui-o-matic/) - Auto generate an integrated crud UI in Umbraco for a db table based on a petapoco poco.
+* [Nexu](https://our.umbraco.org/projects/backoffice-extensions/nexu) - Keeps tracks of internal links by parsing property data.
+Will warn editors when something is "in use" when deleting or unpublishing.
+It's extensible so you can create parsers for your own property or grid editors.

 ### Form Builders